dead-man1/WaterWall/tunnels/PacketsToStream/description.md

 `PacketsToStream` maintains a stream-facing line for each worker as needed.

-When traffic is first initialized on that worker:
+When traffic is initialized on that worker:

 - the tunnel creates a new line toward the next node
-- stores it in the worker-local line state
+- stores it in worker-local state
 - initializes the next node with that new line

 That data line is then reused for packet payload arriving on the same worker.